secure-systems-lab/secure-systems-lab.github.io/projects.md

 <a name="tuf"></a>
 - **The Update Framework (TUF)**: TUF provides a comprehensive, flexible security framework that developers can integrate with any software update system, or native programming language due to its concise, self-contained architecture and specification.
 It offers developers and users protection from a host of potential attacks through the use of images and signing strategies. https://theupdateframework.github.io/
-TUF technology can be applied in many settings.
-Currently in development, the UPTANE project is adapting TUF to ensure secure updates of software on the electronic control units of vehicles.
-UPTANE can counter a comprehensive array of security attacks, and  is resilient to partial compromises, while  addressing  automotive specific vulnerabilities and limitations.
-This latter initiative is a collaboration between the New York University Tandon School of Engineering (NYU), the University of Michigan's Transport Research Institute (UMTRI), and the Southwest Research Institute (SWRI).

   * Current deployments: Flynn, LEAP, and Docker software repositories